Mistakes Make Us Better (most of the time)

-The 2018 year for the Live Well Farm apple orchard was average at best in terms of quantity and quality of the apples we produced.
+The 2017 year for the Live Well Farm apple orchard was average at best in terms of quantity and quality of the apples we produced.
 Still, it didn’t deter me from making my annual release of LWF hard apple cider.
 I harvested apples over a couple different periods as their internal sugar content reached its peak for 2017.
 The initial crush went well as did the fermentation process with champagne yeast.
-This was going to be an awesome year for LWF cider despite the average apples.
+This had the potential to actually be a pretty good year for LWF cider despite the average apples.

 The only thing left to do was the back-sweetening process which reintroduces an appropriate amount of sweetness back into the cider that had been removed by the fermentation/alcohol production part of the process.
 I’d done this before, what could possibly go wrong?